-10 A plea of guilty offered readily before commencement of trial usually results in a discount of anywhere up to a third of the sentence that would otherwise be imposed after a full trial.
+A plea of guilty offered readily before commencement of trial usually results in a discount of anywhere up to a third of the sentence that would otherwise be imposed after a full trial.
 Having considered the sentencing guidelines and the current sentencing practice in relation to offences of this nature, I consider the sentence proposed in the plea agreement entered into by the accused, his counsel, and the State Attorney to be appropriate.

-15 20 In accordance with Article 23 (8) of the Constitution and Regulation 15 (2) of The Constitution (Sentencing Guidelines for Courts of Judicature) (Practice) Directions, 2013, to the effect that the court should deduct the period spent on remand from the sentence considered appropriate, after all factors have been taken into account, I observe that the convict has been in custody since 6th August, 2015 and I hereby take into account and set off three years and three months as the period the convict has already spent on remand.
-I therefore sentence the convict to a term of imprisonment of six (6) years and nine (9) months, to be served starting today.
-Having been convicted and sentenced on his own plea of guilty, the convict is advised that he has a right of appeal against the legality and severity of this sentence, within a period of fourteen days.
+In accordance with Article 23 (8) of the Constitution and Regulation 15 (2) of The Constitution (Sentencing Guidelines for Courts of Judicature) (Practice) Directions, 2013, to the effect that the court should deduct the period spent on remand from the sentence considered appropriate, after all factors have been taken into account, I observe that the convict has been in custody since 17^{th} May, 2017 and I hereby take into account and set off one year and six months as the period the convict has already spent on remand.
+I therefore sentence the convict to a term of imprisonment of eleven (11) years and six (6) months, to be served starting today.

+20 Having been convicted and sentenced on his own plea of guilty, the convict is advised that he has a right of appeal against the legality and severity of this sentence, within a period of fourteen days.

-Dated at Gulu this 23rd day of November, 2018 .....
+Dated at Gulu this 23rd day of November, 2018

-30

-25

 Stephen Mubiru Judge,

 23rd November, 2018.